rit-construct-makerspace/access-control-hardware/README.md

 ### More information can be found on the [GitHub Wiki](https://github.com/rit-construct-makerspace/access-control-hardware/wiki).

+### Firmware documented in a seperate repository; [access-control-firmware](https://github.com/rit-construct-makerspace/access-control-firmware).

 ## Current State
-All components of the Access Control System have reached a stable and mature release, and are ready for larger deployment testings.
+All components of the Access Control System have reached a stable and mature release, and are ready undergoing large-scale deployment testing across all 3 of our makerspaces.

-## TODO
-See Todo section on each specific component's wiki page.

-## CHANGELOG
-See Changelog on each specific component's wiki page.

 ## Instructions & Further Documentation
 [See the wiki on GitHub!](https://github.com/rit-construct-makerspace/access-control-hardware/wiki)